rust-lang/book/src/ch04-01-what-is-ownership.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-02-string-scope/src/main.rs:here}}
 ```

-There is a natural point at which we can return the memory our `String` needs
+There is a natural point at which we can return the memory owned by our `String`
 to the allocator: when `s` goes out of scope.
 When a variable goes out of
 scope, Rust calls a special function for us.
 This function is called
 [`drop`][drop]<!-- ignore -->, and it’s where the author of `String` can put